 Facts about Venus

-Family Relationships: Daughter of Jupiter and Dione, wife of Vulcan, lover of Mars, mother of Cupid and Aeneas
+- She was the daughter of Jupiter and Dione, wife of Vulcan, lover of Mars and mother of Cupid and Aeneas.